There are three basic categories of web hosting you can choose from:

 Required level of technical expertise for set up: Low.
 If you can use Facebook, you can use a hosted service.

 How to handle DDOS: You have no control over any of it, but your service provider should help.
+These large web hosts are unlikely to inform users of a DDoS attack, but their infrastructure leaves them well-equipped to withstand most such attacks.

 - The shared hosting provider is responsible for server updates.